 Chapter 2 of this plan contains information regarding existing policies, regulations, ordinances, and land use that are relevant to this hazard.
-For more information, see Chapter 2, Section V.
+For more information, see Chapter 2.
+Section V.

 Historic buildings exist in the community, a few of which are Critical Facilities.
 There are historic and special considerations that pose significant challenges with regard to the retrofitting of historic buildings in order to make them more resilient to natural hazards.
-A small number of properties in Irwin County and the City of Ocilla are listed in the National Register of Historic Places, including the Jefferson Davis Memorial State Historic Site.
+A small number of properties in the community are listed in the National Register of Historic Places.